code-with-dilip/coroutines/README.md

 - A Coroutine is something which can execute a piece of code in concurrent bits.
     -   A **Co-Routine** provides a state for a function
     -   A **Co-Routine** allows the code to have multiple entry point.
-    -   CoRoutines can be thought of as a light weight objects
+    -   CoRoutines can be thought of as a lightweight threads
+    -   A coroutine executes a piece of code in a thread
     -   Basically they are state machine objects
         -   Data for each state
         -   index of the current state